 13.2.
 Performance Awards.
 The Committee, in its sole discretion, may determine at the time an award is granted or at any time thereafter whether such award is intended to qualify as "performance based compensation" within the meaning of Section 162(m) of the Code.
 For the avoidance of doubt, nothing herein shall require the Committee to structure any awards in a manner intended to constitute performance based compensation and the Committee shall be free, in its sole discretion, to grant awards that are not intended to be performance based compensation.
 Notwithstanding any other provision of the Plan and except as otherwise determined by the Committee, any award which is granted under the Plan and is intended to qualify as performance based compensation" shall be subject to any additional limitations set forth in Section 162(m) of the Code or any regulations or rulings issued thereunder that are requirements for qualification as performance based compensation, and the Plan and the applicable Agreement shall be deemed amended to the extent necessary to conform to such requirements.
-In addition, Restricted Stock awards, Other Stock-Based Awards and Incentive Bonus awards that are intended to qualify as performance based compensation awards that are intended to qualify as performance based compensation.
+In addition, Restricted Stock awards, Other Stock-Based Awards and Incentive Bonus awards that are intended to qualify as performance based compensation is beying the code shall be subject to the following provisions, which shall control over any conflicting provision in the Plan or any Agreement: